Raga Airport

 Raga Airport is an airport serving the town of Raga in South Sudan.

 Location

-Raga Airport is located in the town of Raga in Lol State near the international borders with the Central African Republic and the Republic of Sudan.
+Raga Airport is located in the town of Raga in Western Bahr el Ghazal near the international borders with the Central African Republic and the Republic of Sudan.
 The airport is located southwest of the central business district of the town.

 This location lies approximately 770 km, by air, northwest of Juba International Airport, the largest airport in South Sudan.

 The geographic coordinates of this airport are: 8° 27' 54.00"N, 25° 40' 48.00"E (Latitude: 8.4650; Longitude: 25.6800).
 Raga Airport is situated 545 m above sea level.
 The airport has a single unpaved runway, the dimensions of which are not publicly known at this time.

 Services

 Raga Airport is a small civilian airport that serves the town of Raga and surrounding communities.
 There are no known scheduled airlines serving Raga Airport at this time.